Lynn Brown MBACP

 Other areas of counselling I deal with

-I have a particular interest in the social and cultural context of identity, including gender, sexuality, race and class, and how the positioning and interplay of these social markers influence our sense of self and self-worth.
+My research interests include identity and selfhood, the social and cultural context of gender, sexuality, race, and class, and how the positioning and interplay of these social markers influence our sense of self, agency and self-worth.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Ethical Framework for Good Practice.